google/lassie/README.md

 ## LASSIE optimization

-To run LASSIE optimization on sparse images of an animal class (e.g. horse), simply run:
+To run LASSIE optimization on sparse images of an animal class (e.g. zebra), simply run:

 ```
-python train.py --cls horse
+python train.py --cls zebra
 ```

-The qualitative results can be found in `results/horse/`.
+The qualitative results can be found in `results/zebra/`.
 The optimization settings and initial 3D skeleton can be changed in `main/config.py` and `main/skeleton.py`, respectively.

 ## Evaluation